-Glucagon balances the effects of insulin on the amount of sugar in your blood.
-If you have too much glucagon, your cells do not store sugar.
-Instead, sugar stays in the bloodstream.
+Glucagon balances the effects of insulin by regulating the amount of sugar in your blood.
+If you have too much glucagon, your cells don’t store sugar, and instead, sugar stays in your bloodstream.

 - high blood sugar

-- excessive thirst and hunger (due to high blood sugar)
+- excessive thirst and hunger due to high blood sugar

-- waking up to urinate frequently at night
+- frequently waking up at night to urinate

 - unintentional weight loss